Florian013/Coffee_Machine/README.md

 # Coffee Vending Machine

 This Python program simulates a coffee vending machine, allowing users to order various coffee drinks and make payments.
-It is a simple console-based application that demonstrates the concepts of object-oriented programming and simulates the functioning of a coffee vending machine.
+It is a console-based application that demonstrates the concepts of object-oriented programming and simulates the functioning of a coffee vending machine.

 ## Table of Contents